CLI

 Examples:

-# Assert against a baseline with default tolerances
+# Assert the latest run against a baseline with default tolerances

 # Assert using a policy file